Globals

 Top-Level await

-Every script body is wrapped in an async function before it runs, so you can write await fetch(...)or await at.export.pdf()directly at the top level — no need to define your own async wrapper.
+Every script body is wrapped in an async function before it runs, so you can write await fetch(...)or await at.export.pdf()directly at the top level, with no need to define your own async wrapper.

 Standard JavaScript and WebView Globals